zaza0417/zaza0417/README.md

 - :call_me_hand: I'm curious, empathetic and proactive;

-- I like music :metal: , animes&movies :clapper: , books :books: and technologies :woman_technologist:;
+- I like music :metal: , animes&movies :clapper: and technologies :woman_technologist:;

 - :trophy: I'm avaliable for any project;